Helping Children Deal with Divorce

 Your children’s well-being depends on the well-being of both parents.
 Anything you do that harms the other parent also harms your children.

-Decide how you and your spouse/partner will communicate and settle disagreements about the children after the divorce/separation.
+Decide how you both will communicate and settle disagreements about the children after the divorce or separation.
 Do not use the children as go-betweens or messengers.
-Do not involve them in adult conflicts about parenting, child support, or other issues related to your divorce.
+Do not involve them in conflicts about parenting, child support, or other issues related to your divorce.

-If you separate or file for divorce, make sure there is a good child support order in place so the children have enough support in the home/s where they are living.
+Yes.
+If you separate or file for divorce, make sure there is a good child support order in place so the children have enough support in the homes where they are living.
 If you are the parent paying support, pay your child support regularly and on time.